 You are advised to register with a local medical practice when you start university.
 There are medical practices based at both the City and Clifton campuses (students based at Brackenhurst usually register with the Southwell Medical Practice).
-You have the opportunity to sign up for these when you complete your online registration, or you can visit in person at another time.
+You have the opportunity to sign up for these when you complete your online enrolment, or you can visit in person at another time.
 Please let us know about the vaccinations you have had when you register.

 The University practices provide: